Introduction to mental health

 Try to build these into your daily life – think of them as your ‘five a day’ for wellbeing:

-- connect – spend time developing your relationships with your family, friends, colleagues and neighbours
+- connect – spend time with family, friends, colleagues and neighbours

-- be active – you don’t have to go to the gym, but taking part in physical activity such as walking or playing football will help you stay mentally healthy
+- be active – you don’t have to go to the gym, but take part in physical activities such as walking or playing sports

 - keep learning – learning new skills can give you a sense of confidence and achievement